calvincchan/mod_onesignal/README.md

 }
 ```

-This is based on the mod_zeropush (https://github.com/ZeroPush/mod_zeropush) extension.
-ZeroPush is outdated, so OpenSignal is a good alternative to send push notifications for free.
+Feel free to add some other special attributes based on the documentation of OpenSignal (https://documentation.onesignal.com/docs/notifications-create-notification).
+You only need to change the `src/mod_opensignal.erl`

 Caveats:
 =========